 Tick tock: classic kitchen wall clock designs are influencing a slew of modern watchmakers

-The super-slim hands and clean dials that define utilitarian post-war kitchen and factory clocks are natural inspiration for wristwatch design.
+The super-slim hands and clean dials that define utilitarian post-war kitchen and factory clocks are natural inspiration for classic watch design.
 Legibility is key when quickly glancing at your wrist, and the graphic characteristics of Max Bill’s 1956 wall clock for German brand Junghans, Dieter Rams’ clocks for Braun, and Henning Koppel’s 1978 wall clock for Georg Jensen are a pretty perfect starting point for any modern watch designer.

 London-based Uniform Wares cite original Smiths Sectric kitchen clocks as a primary inspiration when they started designing watches, and now the Nomos Glashütte brand has followed suit with its homage to 1960s domestic design.